Mongolurring Nature Reserve

 Key threatened species

-Initial information indicates the presence of EPBC-listed Southern Whiteface and Diamond Firetail, and State-listed White-winged Chough
+Initial information indicates the presence of EPBC nationally-listed Southern Whiteface and Diamond Firetail, and South Australian state-listed White-winged Chough

 Management